 - Not infected after exposure with no symptoms, 30%

 - Infected after exposure with no symptoms, 40%

 - Infected with moderate symptoms not needing hospitalization 19%

 - Infected with severe symptoms needing hospitalization, 10%

 - Infected with severe symptoms and death, less than 1%

 Regardless of estimates of respiratory-based (not HIV- or hepatitis-based) viral behavior in general and coronavirus behavior specifically, Cohen concluded that “viral-challenge studies suggest that psychological stress is a risk factor for upper respiratory infections with the strongest evidence provided by recent well-controlled, prospective viral-challenge trials” (Cohen, et al).

-Active substance misuse often evolves into an increasingly larger amount of worry, stress and anxiety.
-This increases ones risk of coronavirus infection, as it does with other infectious disease.
-The magnitude of infection varies based on each person’s lifestyle-type and corresponding wellness status.
+Active substance misuse often evolves into an increasingly larger amount of worry, stress, and anxiety.
+This increases one’s risk of coronavirus infection, as it does with other infectious diseases.
+The magnitude of infection varies based on each person’s lifestyle type and corresponding wellness status.

 If you or someone you know is struggling with substance misuse, please reach out to us at (877)-RECOVERY or 877-732-6837.
 Our team of addiction specialists makes themselves available to take your call 24 hours a day, 7 days a week.
 Because We Care.